 The dispute between Airbnb and renting is a hot topic of conversation among real estate investors, and for a good reason.
 According to VRM Intel, 45% of investment property purchasers purchased a home to rent it out rather than sell it.
-However, given that short-term rentals do not provide the same level of revenue as long-term rentals are the risks worth it?
+Airbnb is all about the aggregator model that follows the strategy of playing a mediator between the hosts and travelers.
+We have explained the Airbnb business model in detail.
+However, given that short-term rentals do not provide the same level of revenue as long-term rentals, are the risks worth it?

 Airbnb vs. Renting: Advantages and Disadvantages